Camphul/Trampoline/README.md

 * JWT starter: import the JWT starter and have JWT enabled without any required configurations(expands on the user management)
 * Asset storage: handle file uploads with ease without having to persist everything in the db as a blob.
 * Asset storage decoupling: write your own AssetStore implementation to work with S3, GCP, Azure or your local filesystem.
+* Ready to use frontend tools(JWT REST client, components, etc...)

 ## Getting started
 Please read the [docs](/docs/README.md) for more information.